ampl/mp/doc/tables/sqlserver.rst

 .. image:: ../img/sql-server-import-source.png

-Click Next and on the next page provide the connection settings for the SQL Server database you are going to use:
+Click Next and on the following page provide the connection settings for the SQL Server database you are going to use:

 .. image:: ../img/sql-server-import-destination.png